ingararntzen/timingdocs/docs/source/dataset.rst

 (100.000).
 In addition, (not evident from this table) **update** behaviour is tested up to 1.000.000 cues and appears to scale well with sorting costs.
-However, batch sizes beyond 100.000 are not recommended, as this would likely hurt the responsiveness of the Web page too much.
+However, batch sizes beyond 100.000 are not recommended, as this would likely hurt the responsiveness of the webpage too much.
-To maintain responsiveness, it would make sense to divide the batch in smaller parts, and spread them out in time.
+To maintain responsiveness it would make sense to divide the batch in smaller parts and spread them out in time.
 Use cases requiring loading of over 100.000 cues might also be rare in practice.